JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-In an outline, any supporting detail can be developed with subpoints.
+Formal outlines are rigid in their organization.

-For simplicity, the model shows them only under the first main point.
+If there is a roman numeral I for your first main, there must be a roman numeral II for a second main point.
+If you have only one main point, you don't need the roman numerals in the first place.

-**Tip**
+Similarly, for every letter A, there must be a letter B. If a main point has only one part, you don't need the letters in the first place.

-Formal outlines are often quite rigid in their organization.
-As many instructors will specify, you cannot subdivide one point if it is only one part.
-For example, for every roman numeral I, there must be a For every A, there must be a B. For every Arabic numeral 1, there must be a
+For every Arabic numeral 1, there must be an Arabic numberal 2.
+If a larger part doesn't have separate smaller parts, you don't need the Arabic numerals in the first place.

-2. See for yourself on the sample outlines that follow.
+In other words, only add a layer to your outline if you need it to keep two or more things separate.

 #### Constructing Topic Outlines